raetha/wyzesense2mqtt/README.md

 ## Remote Bridge

-The remote bridge lets the hub run on one machine (e.g. your Docker host or Home Assistant server) while the USB dongle lives on a different machine (e.g. a Raspberry Pi in another room).
-The **remote** (`ws2m-remote` image) forwards raw HID frames to the hub over an authenticated WebSocket.
+The remote bridge lets the hub run on one machine (e.g. your Docker host or Home Assistant server) while USB dongles live on different machines (e.g. a Raspberry Pi in another room).
+The **remote** (`ws2m-remote` image) forwards raw HID frames to the hub over authenticated WebSockets.
+A single remote relays any number of dongles — it opens one connection per dongle, so each behaves exactly like an independently-connected dongle and one dongle's trouble never affects the others.

 ### How it works